orion-project/rezonator2/help/info_window.rst

 Additional Commands
 ~~~~~~~~~~~~~~~~~~~

-Some functions (e.g. :doc:`func_rt`) can add more buttons to the toolbar that are specific to that type of function.
+Some functions (e.g., :doc:`func_rt`) can add more buttons to the toolbar that are specific to that type of function.
 They are described in the particular function help topic.

 .. --------------------------------------------------------------------------